Kimberly NobleColumbia University

 The BRISE Conferences on Early Childhood Development are back after the inevitable break: You are cordially invited to attend our next in person event on June 19th–20th, 2023 in Berlin.
 Join us for two inspiring days that each highlights a renowned keynote speaker: Kathryn Hirsh-Pasek (Temple University) und Pauline Slot (Utrecht University).

-The Book of Abstracts for the Second BRISE Conference on Early Childhood Development is available for download.
+The Book of Abstracts (PDF, file does not meet accessibility standards) for the Second BRISE Conference on Early Childhood Development is available for download.

 Lynn A. Karoly